|Weight:||Spot Price:||Buy Price:|

 The Perth Mint is fully owned by the State Government of Western Australia.
 The company operates Australia’s only gold refinery and also produces legal tender gold and silver coins on behalf of the Australian Commonwealth Government, and a range of silver and gold bar products.

 The refinery is on the LBMA’s good delivery list for both gold and silver good delivery bars, and on the CME’s Comex approved refiners list for gold bars.

-The 1,000 oz Royal Canadian Mint (RCM) silver bar is 99.9% pure silver.
+The 1000 oz silver bar by Royal Canadian Mint (RCM) is 99.9% pure silver.
 This is sometimes referred to as ‘3 nines.’

 These largest silver bars do not weigh exactly 1,000 ounces.
 Rather the weight varies from 995 to 1,005 ounce.
 Each beautiful bar is struck with its unique serial number, weight, purity, and the RCM seal.

 RCM silver bars are backed and guaranteed by the Government of Canada.
 1,000 oz. silver bars are COMEX acceptable/deliverable bars and are ideal when large purchases are being stored in precious metal depositories and secure international vaults.

 The Royal Canadian Mint is a Canadian Crown Corporation whose sole shareholder is the Government of Canada.
 The Mint operates under Canadian legislation, and in addition to producing Canada’s circulating coinage, the RCM runs one of the world’s most respected gold and silver refineries in Ottawa, producing globally recognised high quality bullion bars.

 The Royal Canadian Mint was founded in 1908 in Canada’s capital city, Ottawa.
 It operated as the Ottawa branch of the Royal Mint until 1931 when it became known as the Royal Canadian Mint.
 It has been run as a Canadian Crown Corporation since 1969, and is fully owned by the Canadian Government.